 The History & Mystery of the Richards-Hart Estate

-JJoin psychic medium Dori Spence and the Kindred Spirits Investigative Team as we explore this iconic mansion!
-Come experience the life stories of the family who built this grand estate as we open up the lines of communication with those who have long since passed - or not?
+Join psychic medium Dori Spence and the Kindred Spirits Explorative Team as we look into the history and mystery of this lovely mansion, now being used as a wedding and events center but was once one of the richest homes in Denver.
+Come experience the life stories of the family who built this grand estate as we open up the lines of communication with those who have long since passed - or not??

 Richards-Hart Estate History